 I am a little obsessed with sweet and salty combinations.
-I blame Gal in the Middle for my love of this saltine cracker toffee.
-I can remember in college running through McDonald’s for fries and Wendy’s for a frosty and eating the frosty with the fries when I had been through an exceptionally long day.
-So, this 4 ingredient toffee that combines sweet and salt had to be banned from my house.
+I can remember in college running through McDonald's for fries and Wendy's for a frosty and eating the frosty with the fries when I had been through an exceptionally long day.
+So, this 4 ingredient saltine cracker toffee that combines sweet and salt had to be banned from my house.

 Saltine Cracker Toffee